sixfootsixdesigns/React-Typescript-Boilerplate/README.md

 React library using the following
 - Typescript
-- Parcel
+- React Scripts
 - Auth0
 - Prettier

 ## Running Locally
 * Create a root `.env` file locally by using the `.env.example` file in the root directory as an example.
 Fill in needed variables with real values.
-* Run `yarn` and `yarn dev` to create a local instance, which should default to running on port `1234`.
+* Run `yarn` and `yarn dev` to create a local instance, which should default to running on port `3000`.
-* Verify that your local instance is ALIVE in a browser by accessing `localhost:1234`.
+* Verify that your local instance is ALIVE in a browser by accessing `localhost:3000`.

 ## Auth0
 * Login to [https://auth0.com](https://auth0.com) and setup your Auth0 account.